 - 5.1 The Trust Board has established three sub-committees to oversee specific areas of its work.
-The members of these sub-committees are confirmed annually. - 5.2 The committees are: - 5.2.1 Finance, Audit and Risk (FARC) - 5.2.2 Pay and People Performance (PAPP) - 5.2.3 Curriculum, Standards & Outcomes (CSOC). - 5.3 The committees meet as timetabled in the Meeting Calendar. - 5.4 The Chair and Vice Chair of each sub-committee are elected by the members of sub-committee on an annual basis.
-The Chair must be suitably experienced and/or qualified to undertake the task required in the case of FARC, the Chair or Vice Chair must be financially qualified and experienced in the area of risk management. - 5.5 The Chair of each sub-committee may direct or invite attendance at meetings by any individuals who may be deemed to provide helpful input to the content of the meeting. - 5.6 Meetings of the sub-committees are quorate if one half of the membership of the committee, excluding any vacancies (rounded up to the nearest whole number) are in attendance.
-This also excludes any associate members, (this includes virtual attendance via TEAMS/Zoom etc).
+The members of these sub-committees are confirmed annually.

+- 5.2 The committees are:

+- 5.2.1 Finance, Audit and Risk (FARC)

+- 5.2.2 Pay and People Performance (PAPP)

+- 5.2.3 Curriculum, Standards & Outcomes (CSOC).

+- 5.3 The committees meet as timetabled in the Meeting Calendar. - 5.4 The Chair and Vice Chair of each sub-committee are elected by the members of subcommittee on an annual basis.
+The Chair must be suitably experienced and/or qualified to undertake the task required. - 5.5 The Chair of each sub-committee may direct or invite attendance at meetings by any individuals who may be deemed to provide helpful input to the content of the meeting. - 5.6 Meetings of the sub-committees are quorate if one half of the membership of the committee, excluding any vacancies (rounded up to the nearest whole number) are in attendance.
 Where a vote is necessary, each member has one vote and the Chair may use a casting vote where a vote is split evenly. - 5.7 Sub-committee minutes are provided to the Trust Board at its next full meeting, and the Chair of the sub-committee is required to provide a verbal report to the Trust Board. - 5.8 Sub-committees are authorised by the Trust Board to investigate any activity within their terms of reference.
-They are authorised to seek any information they require from any

-- employee and all employees are directed to cooperate with any request made by sub-committees.
+They are authorised to seek any information they require from any employee and all employees are directed to cooperate with any request made by sub-committees.
 Sub-committees are authorised by the Board to obtain outside legal or other independent professional advice. - 5.9 Detailed Terms of Reference for each sub-committee are included in section 3 of this document.